 Magnetic Resonance Spectroscopy (MRS).

 Magnetic Resonance Imaging (MRI) has been known for many years.
 So has Spectroscopy.
 But the recent advance is a combination of these two into one diagnostic tool.
 MRI, as we all know, gives us a very detailed image of certain tissues and structures.
 It is a golden standard in diagnosing spine problems and so on.
-But the main drawback is that MRI scan is just a picture.
-If you look at a picture of a boat bobbing on waves you can see exactly that: a boat bobbing on the waves.
-But you can’t smell the scent, feel the wind and hear a seagull.
-It is the same with MRI scan: you can see bulging disc but you can’t say whether it is painful disc or not.
-Some data suggest that as many as 80% of discs which look degenerated on MRI scan are actually not painful.
+But the main drawback is that an MRI scan is just a picture.
+If you look at a picture of a boat bobbing on waves, you can see exactly that: a boat bobbing on the waves.
+But you can’t smell the sea, feel the wind and hear a seagull.
+It is the same with MRI scan: you can see a bulging disc but you can’t say whether it is a painful disc or not.
+Some data suggest that as many as 80% of discs which look degenerated on an MRI scan are actually not painful.

 And here comes Spectroscopy combined with MRI (actually it is simply a piece of software attached to ordinary MRI scanner).
 Spectroscopy is able to analyse a content of each and every disc and is able to show whether certain pain mediators are present in the disc or not.
 Some clever researchers compared MRS with PD.
 The results were striking.
-MRS was far more accurate in diagnosing painful disc.
+MRS was far more accurate in diagnosing a painful disc.

 Dr Buczkowski rang me on Saturday morning and said: “Hey, I have got this fantastic diagnostic tool.
 Using MRS I am able to precisely identify painful disc(s).
-And you have got this exciting new regenerative orthopaedic treatments.
-Let’s give the patients a unique chance to get a precise diagnosis and modern treatment of their painful disc(s)”.
+And you have got this exciting new regenerative orthopaedic treatment.
+Let’s give the patients a unique chance to get a precise diagnosis and modern treatment for their painful disc(s)”.
 So here we are: we are announcing a new service for patients with low back pain and suspected discogenic pain.
 We are here to accurately diagnose discogenic pain and carry out Platelet Lysate or Stem Cells injection into the painful disc(s).
 And no more Provocative Discography!

 To find out more, please, contact us.
 We are here to help.